 So, you got this far making your site great.
-We showed you some of the more basic and advanced stuff.
+We showed you some of the basic and advanced stuff.
 We also presented you with solutions on how to fix certain errors.
 Today, we will change the topic a little, and talk about a technique that can help you with your page ranking.
-Have you heard anything about nofollow links?
+Have you heard anything about nofollow links in WordPress?
 No?
 That’s totally fine.
 That is why we are here to show you how to add nofollow links in WordPress!
 This tutorial works on any WordPress theme.

 In this article, you can find out:

 - What are the basic examples of the nofollow links?

 - How To Add Nofollow Link Manually or via Plugin?